hothanhxuan/Sales-and-Market-Expansion-Analysis/README.md

 📌 Final Note
 > *“This project is an opportunity to create a professional portfolio dashboard.
-> Always put yourself in the stakeholder’s shoes, and deliver reports that are clear, visually appealing, and rich with insights.”*
+> Always put yourself in the stakeholder’s shoes, and deliver reports that are clear, visually appealing, and rich with insights.
+> BELIEVE YOU CAN DO 10X BETTER THAN FIRST VERSION”*